 So the purpose of spewing all this rambling your way is this: don’t hide your gift.
 Share your dreams and talents and ideas with anyone who will listen.
 Don’t wait forever on an open door when you might have the key to a few closed ones right in front of you.
 We cheat ourselves and the world when we tuck our gifts out of sight, so hold yours out with open hands and be willing to share them.

 To make these strawberry rhubarb crumb bars, we first have to throw together the quick jam.
 I used fresh rhubarb and frozen strawberries, but you can use whatever you have on hand.
-With just a little sugar and water, the fruit cooks down into a thin jam that you can use for these treats, on toast, or even as a filling for a cake that I’ll be sharing in the coming weeks.
+With just a little sugar and water, the fruit cooks down into a thin jam.
+You can use it for these treats, on toast, or even as a filling for the cake I’m sharing soon.
 This jam can also be canned, but we won’t go into all of that today.

-The bonus of these strawberry rhubarb crumb bars is that they serve a crowd, can be made in a cinch, and freeze like a dream.
+The bonus of these strawberry rhubarb crumb bars is that they serve a crowd and freeze like a dream.
 If you’re not into making homemade jam, feel free to use your favorite store-bought option instead.
 I personally was ecstatic to find yet another use for that spring rhubarb that I’ve come to covet, so if you happen to see some in your stores, grab it and make these ASAP.
 They’re fab.

 Thanks for listening to me ramble on today, and I hope you love the strawberry rhubarb crumb bars!
 Many thanks to the kind humans at Diamond Nuts for giving me the opportunity to share this go-to recipe with you all today.
 Pick up some of their pecans next time you’re at the store and just tell me you don’t taste the difference.
 I bet you will.
 Happy baking y’all!